ericeilertson/shortform_report/README.md

 3. Call `add_issue()` any number of times to add vulnerability details to the report.
 4. Call `sign_report()` to sign the JSON report.

-When signing the report, the SRP must use an asymmetric signing key per those allowed by the [Allowed Algorithms](#Allowed-Algorithms) section.
+When signing the report, the SRP must use an asymmetric signing key per those specified in the [Allowed Algorithms](#Allowed-Algorithms) section.
 This API does not attempt to solve the key management problem, and we encourage SRPs to protect the private key as appropriate.

-The corresponding public key and [Key ID](#Header-Fields) will be shared with the OCP so that it may be published on the OCP website.
+The SRP's public key, [Key ID](#Header-Fields) and signed short-form report will be shared with the OCP so that they can be published on the OCP website.

 ### Report Consumption (By OCP Members)